Are you going to Sicily and looking for the best Sicily Beaches? Sicily is ideal for summer months.

 At its east are numerous white sandy beaches while its west side is dominated by a series of cliffs and pebble beaches.

 Trapani is an enchanting parcel of land.
-It comprises some marvelous coastlines which have alternating steep cliffs together with endless sandy terrains.
+It comprises some spectacular coastlines which have alternating cliffs together with endless sandy terrains.

 Capo d’Orlando is not one but numerous beaches that span a total of 14 km stretch.
-The beaches draw quite a number of watersport enthusiasts ranging from holidaymakers and revelers.
+The beaches draw quite many watersport enthusiasts ranging from holidaymakers and revelers.

 From viewing the Aeolian Islands in the horizon to swimming, and boating, the opportunities that Capo d’Orlando provides you are limitless.

-Even though Acireale is predominantly a beach city, it is only great for relaxation, not really for water-related activities.
+Even though Acireale is predominantly a beach city, it is only significant for relaxation, not really for water-related activities.